KARNATISAITHARUN/documentation/using-ocular/use-cases/attack-compiler.md

+Based on Chetan's Webinar "How To Find Malicious Backdoors and Business Logic Vulnerabilities in Your Code"

 # Attack Using Compiler API

 DevOps bake in images with JDK (not hardened) rather than just the JRE.
 This makes Java compiler API available to compile an